mchisem/WorkoutTracker/README.md

 # WorkoutTracker

-For this assignment, I created workout tracker using Mongo database with a Mongoose schema and handled routes with Express.
+For this assignment, I created a workout tracker using Mongo database with a Mongoose schema and handled routes with Express.

 ## Table of Contents